baronefr/gw-odw22/README.md

 ***

 # GW Open Data Workshop #5
+**-- fork by Francesco Barone, for personal use**

 This repository contains the material to support [GW Open Data Workshop #5](https://www.gw-openscience.org/odw/odw2022).
+This fork contains my solutions & answers to the workshop Tutorials & Challenge.

+<details><summary>Original repo details</summary><blockquote>

 Firstly, we recommend taking a look at the setup guide, where you can find the information to configure the workspace where you are going to execute the tutorials.